-- A pending or proposed joint venture; - A Company restructuring; - Significant related party transactions; - A change in dividend policy, the declaration of a stock split, or an offering of additional securities; - Bank borrowings or other financing transactions out of the ordinary course; - The establishment of a repurchase program for Company Securities; - A change in the Company's pricing or cost structure; - Major marketing changes; - A change in management; - A change in auditors or notification that the auditor's reports may no longer be relied upon; - Development of a significant new product, process, or service; - Pending or threatened significant litigation, or the resolution of such litigation; - Impending bankruptcy or the existence of severe liquidity problems; - The gain or loss of a significant customer or supplier; - Significant cybersecurity incidents; and - The imposition of a ban on trading in Company Securities or the securities of another company.
+- Projections of future earnings or losses, or other earnings guidance; - Changes to previously announced earnings guidance, or the decision to suspend earnings guidance; - A pending or proposed merger, acquisition, or tender offer; - A pending or proposed acquisition or disposition of a significant asset or subsidiary; - A pending or proposed joint venture; - A Company restructuring; - Significant related party transactions; - A change in dividend policy, the declaration of a stock split, or an offering of additional securities; - Bank borrowings or other financing transactions out of the ordinary course; - The establishment of a repurchase program for Company Securities; - A change in the Company's pricing or cost structure; - Major marketing changes; - A change in management; - A change in auditors or notification that the auditor's reports may no longer be relied upon; - Development of a significant new product, process, or service; - Pending or threatened significant litigation, or the resolution of such litigation; - Impending bankruptcy or the existence of severe liquidity problems; - The gain or loss of a significant customer or supplier; - Significant cybersecurity incidents; and - The imposition of a ban on trading in Company Securities or the securities of another company.

-If you are unsure whether information is material, you should either consult the Chief Legal Officer before making any decision to disclose such information (other than to persons who need to know it) or to trade in or recommend securities to which that information relates or assume that the information is material.
+If you are unsure whether information is material, you should either consult the CLO before making any decision to disclose such information (other than to persons who need to know it) or to trade in or recommend securities to which that information relates or assume that the information is material.

 When Information is Considered Public.
 Information that has not been disclosed to the public is generally considered to be nonpublic information.
 In order to establish that the information has been disclosed to the public, it may be necessary to demonstrate that the information has been widely disseminated.
-Information generally would be considered widely disseminated if it has been disclosed through the Dow Jones "broad tape," newswire services, a broadcast on widely-available radio or television programs, publication in a widely-available newspaper, magazine or news website, or public disclosure documents filed with the SEC that are available on the SEC's website.
-By contrast, information would likely not be considered widely disseminated if it is available only to the Company's employees, or if it is only available to a select group of analysts, brokers and institutional investors.
+Information generally would be considered widely disseminated if it has been disclosed through the Dow Jones "broad tape," newswire services, a broadcast on widely- available radio or television programs, publication in a widely-available newspaper, magazine or news website, or public disclosure documents filed with the U.S. Securities and Exchange Commission (the "SEC") that are available on the SEC's website.
+By contrast, information would likely not be considered widely disseminated if it is available only to the Company's employees, or if it is only available to a select group of analysts, brokers, and institutional investors.

 Once information is widely disseminated, it is still necessary to afford the investing public with sufficient time to absorb the information.
 As a general rule, information should not be considered fully absorbed by the marketplace until after the second business day after the day on which the information is released.
 If, for example, the Company were to make an announcement on a Monday, you should not trade in Company Securities until Thursday.
 Depending on the particular circumstances, the Company may determine that a longer or shorter period should apply to the release of specific material nonpublic information.